Sleep 101

 Certain micronutrients play significant roles in sleep regulation, and understanding their impact can help optimize sleep quality:

-Magnesium: This mineral has been shown to improve sleep quality, especially in older adults with insomnia (Abbasi et al., 2012).
-Different forms of magnesium have varying effects:
+Magnesium: This mineral has been shown to improve sleep quality, especially in older adults with insomnia.70 Different forms of magnesium have varying effects:

 - Magnesium glycinate: Known for its high bioavailability and calming effects.